Interviews with Baud members

 Interviewee: Álvaro Arnaiz, Designer.

-Today we get to know Álvaro, Baud's Designer, a little better.
-Creative, collaborative and responsible, his way of being ranges from something as nerdy as the Beatles to Eskorbuto.
-He is passionate about music, art, photography, reading, screen printing, design, poster design, photography, cinema, fashion, architecture, typographies ... among all this, he has also been focusing his career on the branding, which is why he is also passionate about creating real brands that connect in a lasting way with society.
+Today we get to know Álvaro, Baud's designer, a little better.
+Creative, collaborative and responsible, his way of being ranges from something as sappy as the Beatles to Eskorbuto.
+He is passionate about music, art, photography, reading, screen printing, design, poster design, photography, cinema, fashion, architecture, typography... among all this he has also been focusing his career in branding for 6 years, so he is also passionate about creating real brands that connect in a lasting way with society.

-Why have you chosen Branding as a profession?
+Why did you choose branding as a profession?

-I would not be able to give a single and lapidary reason to this question, perhaps one of the most important reasons is because of the team I work with.
+I would not be able to give a single, lapidary reason to this question, perhaps one of the most important reasons is because of the team I work with.
 Another reason could also be the illusion of discovering something new every day.
-Every time we finish a project we become almost experts in that field or sector.
-Without a doubt, getting to connect with that world and getting others to understand it just by looking at a typeface is very stimulating.
+Every time we finish a project we almost become experts in that subject or sector.
+Without a doubt, getting to connect with that world and making others understand it just by looking at a typography is very stimulating.

 What is the best thing about your job?

 The team.
-It is one of the strongest points of Baud, it is difficult to have a methodology in which you can learn from both the CEO and the intern who has been with the company for two months.
+It is one of Baud's strongest points, it is difficult to have a methodology in which you can learn as much from the CEO as from the intern who has been with the company for two months.

 Maybe it's work.

-What is the project or brand in which you have been involved and of which you are most proud?
+What is the project or brand you have been involved in that you are most proud of?
 Why?

 Ancestral.
-It is a project that summarizes very well how I understand that things should be done.
+It is a project that summarizes very well how I understand things should be done.

 For real brands, with a belief, that are a life project for a group of people and manage to be an agent of positive change in society or the planet.